 Meeting the standards Expected Standard Evidence of Achievement Is this standard achieved/needs Scope of internal audit Scope of audit work considers risk management processes and wider internal control.
 Need to approve auditor for 2022/23 later in 2022 Terms of reference and financial regulations define responsibilities in relation to preventing fraud.
 NMPC appointed Phillip Roden @ Etaerio for 2021/22 audit Minute ref 21/014/FPC Independence Internal Auditor has direct access to RFO. yes Reports are made in own name to management.
 Auditor does not have any other role within the council.
 Competence No evidence that internal work has not been carried out ethically, with integrity and objectivity.
 Yes (previous experience on DBC audit panel when it was all audited by DBC before it was disbanded).
-Has been NMPC auditor for a number of years.
-Internal auditor familiar with governance processes and accounting regulations for parish councils Has been NiviPC auditor for a number of years.
+Internal auditor familiar with governance processes and accounting regulations for parish councils Has been NMPC auditor for a number of years.
 Qualification: ICAEW

 Relationships Clerk/RFO and councillors are consulted on the internal audit plan and on the scope of each audit.
+Responsibilities for officers and internal audit are defined in relation to internal control, risk management and fraud and corruption matters.
 Yes, during review of internal control audit plan is discussed.
-Clerk and the majority of Cllrs have attended training Responsibilities for officers and internal audit are defined in relation to internal control, risk management and fraud and corruption matters.
-The responsibilities of council members are understood, and training carried out as necessary.
-Audit Planning and reporting The audit is a feature of a wider plan with regards to internal control.
+Clerk and the majority of ClIrs have attended training Audit Planning and reporting The responsibilities of council members are understood, and training carried out as necessary.
+The audit is a feature of a wider plan with regards to internal control.
 Policy and procedural reviews and Monthly reports and strong internal control procedures embed this approach within NMPC.
-An annual audit plan is now in a The review of Internal control is now in place every 6 months, a rolling programme of policy, procedural and risk assessment reviews is being undertaken to ensure that the policies and procedures adopted are compliant and current.
+An annual audit plan is now in ) The review of Internal control is now in place every 6 months, a rolling programme of policy, procedural and risk assessment reviews is being undertaken to ensure that the policies and procedures adopted are compliant and current.